gumption/lifelines/docs/Intro to lifelines.rst

 .. image:: Introtolifelines_files/Introtolifelines_21_1.png

-It is incredible how much longer these non-democratic regimes exist for.
+It is incredible how much longer non-democratic regimes exist, in comparison to democratic regimes.
-A democratic regime does have a natural bias towards death though: both via elections and natural limits (the US imposes a strict 8 year limit).
+A democratic regime does have a natural bias towards death though: both via elections and natural limits (the office of U.S. president imposes a limit of 2 4-year terms or a maximum of 10 years).
-The median of a non-democractic is only about twice as large as a democratic regime, but the difference is really apparent in the tails: if you're a non-democratic leader, and you've made it past the 10 year mark, you probably have a long life ahead.
-Meanwhile, a democratic leader rarely makes it past 10 years, and then have a very short lifetime past that.
+The median lifetime of a non-democractic regime is only about twice as large as a democratic regime, but the difference is really apparent in the tails: if you're a non-democratic leader, and you've made it past the 10 year mark, you probably have a long life ahead.
+Meanwhile, a democratic leader rarely makes it past 10 years, and then typically has a very short lifetime past that.

-Here the difference between survival functions is very obvious, and performing a statistical test seems pendantic.
+Here the difference between survival functions is very obvious, and performing a statistical test seems pedantic.
 If the curves are more similar, or we possess less data, we may be interested in performing a statistical test.
 In this case, *lifelines* contains routines in ``lifelines.statistics`` to compare two survival curves.
 Below we